oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

     * [Common restarting scenarios](#common-restarting-scenarios)

-There are fields on the Domain that specify which servers should be running, which servers should be restarted and the desired initial state.
+There are fields on the Domain that specify which servers should be running, which servers should be restarted, and the desired initial state.
 To start, stop, or restart servers, modify these fields on the Domain
 (for example, by using `kubectl` or the Kubernetes REST API).
 The operator will detect the changes and apply them.
-Beginning, with operator version 2.2.0, there are now fields to control server shutdown handling, such as whether the shutdown will be graceful, the timeout, and if in-flight sessions are given the opportunity to complete.
+Beginning with operator version 2.2.0, there are now fields to control server shutdown handling, such as whether the shutdown will be graceful, the timeout, and if in-flight sessions are given the opportunity to complete.